Mint-It/mintit/docs/tests_explication.md

-# Explication des tests réalisés
+# Explanation of the tests performed

-## Test du smart contract MintitNFTCollectionManager.sol
+## Test of the smart contract MintitNFTCollectionManager.sol

 ### Create new NFT collection